Back to Blog

 What we can control is how we see ourselves.

-This doesn’t mean you ignore feedback or stop improving.
-It simply means you don’t let external decisions define your internal value.
+This does not mean you ignore feedback or stop improving.
+It simply means you do not let external decisions define your internal value.

 Step 2: Revisit Where You Have Made an Impact